magit/magit/README.md

 [mailing list][list], or the
 [Gitter chat][chat].

-**Please do NOT use the Github issue tracker for support requests.**
+**Please do NOT use the GitHub issue tracker for support requests.**
 **We only use it for feature requests and bug reports.**

 Contributing